bnb-chain/bnb-chain.github.io/docs/beaconchain/get-started.md

-# Get Started with Beacon Chain
+# Get Started with BNB Beacon Chain

 ## Wallet

-The easiest way to use Beacon Chain  is through a wallet with support for Beacon Chain  accounts and transfers.
+The easiest way to use BNB Beacon Chain  is through a wallet with support for BNB Beacon Chain  accounts and transfers.

 For example, Binance provides a Web Wallet at [https://www.binance.org](https://www.binance.org)<br/>
 Binance also provides Web Wallet for testnet at [https://testnet.binance.org](https://testnet.binance.org)<br/>